Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-### Let's examine emp_title and emp_length to see whether it will be okay to drop them.
+I examined emp_title and emp_length to see whether it would be okay to drop them.

 ```python
 feature_info('emp_title')
 ```

-    The job title supplied by the Borrower when applying for the loan.*
+    The job title supplied by the Borrower when applying for the loan.